drhaliburton/card-generator/tutorial/Part II.md

 This little nugget is adding two fonts called 'Dancing Script' and 'Roboto Slab' to our project directly from [Google Fonts](https://fonts.google.com/).
 Google Fonts is a great free resource for adding more font variety to your projects than what your browser will include by default.
 If you want to add a custom fonts, browse their library and find a font that you enjoy and hit the red '+' button to genereate a link tag to include in your `index.html` file.

-Once you've imported your desired fonts, you can use them by name in your CSS `font-family` declarations  - below I've set all of the `h1 & h2` tags to use our cursive 'Dancing Script' font imported from Google, and adjusted some of the default sizes to better suit card container.
+Once you've imported your desired fonts, you can use them by name in your CSS `font-family` declarations  - below I've set all of the `h1 & h2` tags to use our cursive 'Dancing Script' font imported from Google, and adjusted some of the default sizes to better suit the card container.

 ````
 h1, h2 {